maximromanyuk/MusicPerfectizr/README.md

 # MusicPerfectizr
 :musical_note: Ambitious project with a bunch of opportunities in theory

 In this project I`ll try to create software for managing music tracks.
-More screenshots coming!

 ![Image alt](https://github.com/CandyOgre/MusicPerfectizr/raw/master/Screenshots/current.jpg)